rfwatson/octoplex/README.md

   ghcr.io/rfwatson/octoplex:latest
 ```

-:information_source: Note: Running the client &emdash; or the all-in-one server
+:information_source: Note: Running the client &mdash; or the all-in-one server
-mode &emdash; from Docker is not recommended.
+mode &mdash; from Docker is not recommended.
 Install Octoplex natively via Homebrew or
 download a release from GitHub instead.
 See [Installation](#Installation) for
 details.